peterjmartinson/writing/StoneTelescope/20250225_PlanetaryDefense/draft.md

 A former collaborator of mine, Sky Jason Shields, once described to me why he was interested in embryology.
 To paraphrase, it was because the embryo's a veritable particle in the living field, it would be extremely sensitive to anomalies in that field.
 In other words, the embryo (and the virus, another of Sky's "living particles") was an ideal test subject to study, in order to learn more about [biological spacetime](LINK vernadsky) in general.
 It was like using iron filings to study the magnetic field.

-Well, Asteroids are the veritable particles of planetary bodies, and thus the perfect sensitive instruments with which to probe the principles of universal gravitation.
+Asteroids are the veritable particles of planetary bodies, and thus the perfect sensitive instruments with which to probe the principles of universal gravitation.

 Maybe Gauss thought something similar.
-Kepler discovered that elliptical motion was captured in the natural world by planets that orbit the Sun.
+Kepler discovered that the geometric ellipse was captured in the natural world by planets that orbit the Sun.
 Perhaps mathematics, specifically the study of elliptical functions, could be informed by physics, in this case planetary motion.

-In other words, our understanding of elliptical functions would be advanced by hunting for the anomalies in elliptical motions revealed by the motions of the asteroids.

 In this case, it was not so clear that the deviations from elliptical motion were being caused by by pushes and pulls by other planets.
 Maybe there was no effect generated by invisible forces at all.
 An alternative would be that the asteroids were simply more sensitive to subtle to deviations from a perfect ellipse made by the true orbital path.
 The ellipse could be a first order approximation to the true orbital path.
 To discover higher order approximations (think "harmonics"), study the slight deviations made by the asteroids.

 What we do know - at least those of us that haven't read all Gauss's notes or correspondence - is that the final product of Gauss's interest in planetary purturbations was a strange 1819 paper on the orbit of asteroid Pallas.
 In this paper, Gauss shows that the secular variations in the elliptical orbit of Pallas, ostensibly caused by the passing of Jupiter, are independent of the positions of either Pallas or Jupiter.
 The secular varations are dependent on the properties of the orbits themselves.
 He showed that you can reproduce those variations by distributing the mass of the asteroid continuously around its orbit, with density proportional to orbital speed (or, distance from the Sun).

 The driving principle is thus the orbit, not the object floating around along that orbit.

+In other words, our understanding of elliptical functions would be advanced by hunting for the anomalies in elliptical motions revealed by the motions of the asteroids.

 ## 5. International collaboration is huge